The Best Nike Gear to Wear Camping

 Base your sleeve length on the conditions.
 Nike Dri-FIT running tops come in sleeveless, short-sleeve and long-sleeve styles.
-For added skin protection, try a UV-protective shirt and make sure to apply high-quality sunscreen on any exposed skin.
+For added skin protection, try a UV-protective top and make sure you apply high-quality sun cream on any exposed skin.

 2. Moisture-Wicking Bottoms

-Pair with a lightweight top with sweat-wicking shorts or pants made with durable fabrics.
+Pair a lightweight top with sweat-wicking shorts or trousers made from durable fabrics.
 Nike All Conditions Gear (ACG) bottoms are specifically built for outdoor adventuring.
 The collection is constructed with high-performance, recycled polyester fabric.
 The materials are made from plastic bottles that have been cleaned, shredded into flakes, converted into pellets and spun into high-quality yarn.
-Nike ACG trail pants and shorts feature functional pockets for storage and come in prints inspired by nature.
+Nike ACG trail trousers and shorts feature functional pockets for storage, and come in prints inspired by nature.

 3. Warm Top Layer

-Just as you’ll want a warm top layer, the same goes for bottoms.
-Chances are you’ll be grateful to strip off those lightweight trail shorts or pants and change into a thicker pair of sweats or fleece pants for nighttime.
-The ACG collection carries plenty of comfy options, as does Nike Tech Fleece (you can pair bottoms with a matching top for a complete set, if that’s your thing).
+Just as you'll want a warm top layer, the same goes for bottoms.
+Chances are you'll be grateful to strip off those lightweight trail shorts or trousers and change into a thicker pair of joggers or fleece trousers for night-time.
+The ACG Collection carries plenty of comfy options, as does Nike Tech Fleece (you can pair bottoms with a matching top for a complete set, if that's your thing).